-How Are Spinal Cord Injury Cases Different from Other Personal Injury Cases?
+How Are Spinal Cord Damage Cases Different From Other Cases?

 In most other accidents, there is a clear path to recovery.
 However, spinal cord injuries are different because they have long-term health issues that require lifetime care, which means long-term medical costs.

-People with spinal cord injuries can go on to lead amazing lives.
+People who have suffered damage to the spinal cord can go on to lead amazing lives.
 Plus, more and more research is breaking ground on regenerative therapy.
-Let our attorneys set up you or your loved one for a chance at a productive life.
+Our personal injury lawyers can set up you or your loved one for a chance at a productive life.

 What Is the Statute of Limitations for a Spinal Cord Injury Claim in Atlanta?

-Georgia imposes a time limit or statute of limitations to file a personal injury claim.
-Generally, that time limit is two years, but there are some exceptions that could significantly decrease your window of opportunity.
+Georgia imposes a time limit or statute of limitations to file an accident claim.
+Generally, the time limit is two years, but some exceptions could significantly increase or decrease your window of opportunity.